neticdk/k8s-workshop/simple-kubernetes/README.md

 ## Connectivity to the Cluster

-We havce used `kubectl` to retrieve information from the running cluster.
-It tursn out that `kind` added entries into a default configuration for Kubernetes command line tooling such that the tooling may connect to the cluster.
+We have used `kubectl` to retrieve information from the running cluster.
+It turns out that `kind` added entries into a default configuration for Kubernetes command line tooling such that the tooling may connect to the cluster.

-The `config` sub-commoand of `kubectl` can be used to view the configuration entries.
+The `config` sub-command of `kubectl` can be used to view the configuration entries.
 The configuration may contain a number of different contexts and the one we are currently using can be found with:

 ```console